-Old-age grant (social insurance): Age 62 with at least 50 weeks of paid or credited contributions but does not meet the contribution requirements for the old-age pension.
+Old-age grant (social insurance): Age 62 with at least 50 but less than 500 weeks of paid or credited contributions but does not meet the contribution requirements for the oldage pension.

 Old-age benefits are payable abroad under certain conditions.